-Klumpke palsy is a form of paralysis involving the muscles of the forearm and hand, resulting from a brachial plexus to eighth cervical and first thoracic nerves are injured either before or after they have joined to form the lower trunk.
+Klumpke palsy is a form of paralysis involving the muscles of the forearm and hand, resulting from a brachial plexus to the eighth cervical and first thoracic nerves are injured either before or after they have joined to form the lower trunk.

 Klumpke palsy usually occurs following a stretching injury from a difficult vaginal delivery.
-Klumpke palsy is rarely reported in caesarean sections.
+Klumpke palsy is rarely reported in cesarean sections.
 Depending on the severity of the injury, the nerve injury could be stretching of the nerve, avulsion of the root or tearing of the nerve.
-Neuropraxia is most common type of injury in Klumpke palsy and most of them recover within 6 months.
+Neuropraxia is the most common type of injury in Klumpke palsy and most of them recover within 6 months.

 The classic presentation of Klumpke’s palsy is the “claw hand” where the forearm is supinated and the wrist and fingers are flexed.
 If Horner’s syndrome is present, there is constriction of the pupils in the affected eye.

 Causes of Klumpke Palsy

 Risk factors for Klumpke palsy and other obstetric brachial plexus palsies large birth weight babies, maternal diabetes, multiparity, difficult presentation, shoulder dystocia, forceps delivery, breech position, prolonged labor, assisted delivery (use of forceps or vacuum extraction), previous child with obstetric palsy, intrauterine torticollis.

 Less common includes tumors (neuromas, rhabdoid tumors), intrauterine compression, hemangioma and exostosis of the first rib in the child.

 Klumpke palsy affects C8, T1 fibers, thus affecting the distribution of ulnar and median nerves.
 Signs and symptoms include weakness and loss of movement of the arm and hand.
 Horner syndrome can be present.